cmdr-nova/GuestPoast/README.md

 ```
 Voila, now you have a reverse proxy.

 Now, you'll need the guestbook comment fetcher and store to be running at all times, so that people can comment, and your website can fetch and display them!
-So, we'll setup the workers.
+So, we'll setup the service/workers.
 ```
 sudo nano /etc/systemd/system/guestbook.service
 ```